-It's normal for children to feel scared of visiting the doctor.
-But, as a parent, you can make doctor visits less scary for them.
+It's normal for children to be petrified of visiting the doctor's clinic.
+But, as a parent, you can make a visit to the doctor less scary for them.
 Here's how!

 By Rakhee Maloo

-Easy there.
-We are just referring to a few things that come into play for parents with young children, before a visit to the doctor.
-Impromptu or scheduled, a doctor-visit causes serious bouts of anxiety and fear, both for the child as well as for the parents.
+Tantrums, shrieks, tears, bribes and screams.
+Most parents are familiar with these emotional outbursts every time they decide to take their child to the doctor.
+Impromptu or scheduled, a visit to the doctor causes serious bouts of anxiety and fear, for the child as well as for the parent.
 No amount of prodding is likely to work.
 Having said that, there’s no escaping the visit to a paediatrician.
-After all, it is in the best interests of the child.
+After all, it is in the best interest of the child.

-If you are a parent and going through a similar predicament, there are certain measures you can take to ensure that a doctor-visit is a pain-free experience for your little champ, and a stress-free one for you.
+If you are a parent and going through a similar predicament, there are certain measures you can take to ensure that such visits are a pain-free experience for your little one and a stress-free one for you.

-Be mindful of the clinic set-up and the décor.
+Be mindful of the clinic's set-up and the decor.
 A waiting area in a paediatric clinic should reflect a place that is welcoming for children.
 There are several aspects to consider here:

 All of these factors can directly impact the mood of your child as you prepare to meet the doctor.
 If your child is excited about the surroundings, chances are he may pass off the ‘doctor test’ without any trouble at all.

 The moment your child is five years or older, you should talk about the necessity for doctor appointments.
 Use the Internet to show him pictures of clinics and hospitals.
-You can also buy toys and games that involve tools a doctor uses, to let your child become familiar with them.
+You can also buy toys and games that involve instruments that a doctor uses, to help your child become familiar with them.

 Whatever steps you may take to alleviate the fears of your child, there is no guarantee that such steps will work.

 “My son got rattled the first time we took him for a vaccination.
 He remembered it on the subsequent visits too.
 The moment we’d enter the clinic, he would burst into tears.
 We tried calming him down and preparing him for future visits.
 It didn’t work much.
-We stopped trying too hard and soon realised he started sorting the issue on his own.
-He’s not that scared these days.
+We stopped trying too hard and soon realised he has learnt to deal with the issue on his own.
+He’s not so scared these days.
 Maybe we are more scared than him,” says Murali, an IT professional from Chennai.